 Foodie feasts in November – roast chestnuts

 When it comes to food, one of the best things to do in Malaga in November is feast on a cone of roast chestnuts.
-The temperatures might not be so cold that you need to warm your hands, but somehow autumn wouldn’t quite be autumn without them.
+The temperatures might not be so cold that you need to warm your hands, but somehow autumn wouldn’t quite be the same without them.
 To discover where to buy them, follow your nose – the scent of roasting chestnuts fills the city centre streets from early October onwards.
 Best of all?
 You can buy several for just a euro.

 Wonderful walks in November – round the Picasso Museum

 November makes a great month for exploring the city and with fewer tourists you’ll have more of it to yourself.
 Our Malaga walking tour suggestion for November takes to a very centre spot that is an oasis of peace and quiet at almost any time of year.
 Head for the area behind the Picasso Museum and discover some great architecture, lovely restaurants, an iconic fig tree and fun street art.

 Autumn things in November – the falling leaves

 Many trees in Malaga are evergreen so you don’t get the amazing autumn colours that you do in northern Spain and Europe.
 But some trees do lose their leaves and look stunning as they do it.
 The giant plane trees along the Paseo de los Curas, parallel to the Paseo del Parque and Pergola are a great example.
 Get the best views of an orange backdrop from Muelle Uno.
 Or take a trip to the Botanical Gardens, lovely at any time of year but extra pretty in their autumnal clothes.

 Marvellous museums in November – from the vineyards with love